 Wake up, America!
 According to the brains at Harvard’s School of Public Health, we need more sources of hydration than caffeine and water—especially in the morning.
 Yes, good ol’ H2O replenishes fluids lost to metabolizing breakfast burritos and sweating through stressful morning meetings.
 Plain coffee and tea bring calorie-free antioxidants and other goodies into the bod, too.
 But, in this day and age, a healthy breakfast drink doesn’t have to be so plain.
 Try these trending on-the-go beverages and breakfast drinks recipes, instead.
 They’ve got more mojo than matcha, and are far cooler than your average cold brew.

 There’s been a lot of chatter about fermentation in the food world.
 Recently, 2,050 dietitians ranked the gut-friendly prep method as a top food trend for 2018—higher even than avocados.
 (Crazy, right?)
 Enter the healthy breakfast drink kombucha, a bubbly tea best sipped while bracingly cold.
 Kombucha can taste like almost anything—you can find flavors like Koffee, Heart Beet, Mystic Mango, and Gingerade from Living Foods in grocery stores across the country.
-Small breweries also offer kombucha on tap or for delivery, like Bio Cafe in San Francisco and Mombucha in Brooklyn.
+Small breweries also offer kombucha on tap or for delivery, like Mombucha in Brooklyn.
 Curious and crafty?
 Try DIY kombucha breakfast drinks recipes with this excellent tutorial from The Kitchn.

 Turmeric-Toned Morning, Anyone?